jsebrech/contact-picker-widget-angular/README.md

 # Contact Picker Smart Widget UI (Angular)

-This is the Angular 5+ UI for a Smart Widget implementing a picker field to choose a person from a list of contacts.
+This is the Angular 6+ UI for a Smart Widget implementing a picker field to choose a person from a list of contacts.
 It is matched by a [corresponding back-end service](https://github.com/digipolisantwerp/contact-picker_service_nodejs) which is needed when running it in remote mode.
 A default implementation for selecting people from [CRS Medewerker](https://acpaas.digipolis.be/nl/product/crs-medewerker) is provided.

+> If your project uses Angular 5, you can still install the older version of the widget and [take a look at its documentation here](https://github.com/digipolisantwerp/contact-picker_widget_angular/tree/v1-dev):

 ![screenshot](example.png)